The-Foreigners/The-Foreigners.github.io/objectives.md

 ## Goals

-- Avenge the deaths of Ailla and Ellie at the Massacre of Orlane by Serpent Queen fanatics.
+- Avenge the deaths of Ailla and Ellie at the Massacre of Orlane by Snake Mother fanatics.

 - Find Gringur's father.